KORLA2/Kubernetes/Architecture.md

 ### Cloud controller manager
 Master Node Processes are used to interact with workernodes cluster

-API Server is an entry point to the Kubernetes cluster.
+API Server is an entry point to the Kubernetes cluster all the services interacts with this component.

-The scheduler decides on which worker node a new pod has to be scheduled, and kubectl on that worker node creates a new pod.
+The scheduler decides on which worker node a new pod has to be scheduled talks to api server , and kubelet on that worker node creates a new pod.

-ControllerManager detects state changes in the cluster, and when any pod dies, it informs the scheduler, which then does its job.
+ControllerManager detects state changes in the cluster, and when any pod dies, it informs the API server , which then does its job.
+There are various types
+Deployment controller manager
+Replicaset controller manager
+Daemon set controller manager
+Controller manager looks after all these controller managers.

 etcd is called the brain of the cluster; it stores cluster-related data as a key-value pair, which means resources that node has used, the health of the cluster, and any pods that have died.
 All these are stored in etcd, and the etcd controller knows about pods, and the scheduler knows where to place a pod.